Oscar Luigi Scalfaro

-Oscar Luigi Scalfaro (/it/; 9 September 1918 – 29 January 2012) was an Italian politician who served as President of Italy from 1992 to 1999.
+Oscar Luigi Scalfaro (/it/; 9 September 1918 – 29 January 2012) was an Italian politician who served as the president of Italy from 1992 to 1999.
 A member of Christian Democracy (DC), he became an independent politician after the DC's dissolution in 1992, and was close to the centre-left Democratic Party when it was founded in 2007.
 Before his election to the Presidency, he was a member of the Chamber of Deputies for Turin for 44 years from 1948 to 1992.

 Biography

 Scalfaro was born in Novara, Province of Novara, on 9 September 1918, son of Guglielmo, Barone Scalfaro (born Naples, 21 December 1888) and wife Rosalia Ussino.
 He was raised in a religious atmosphere.
 He became a member of the association Azione Cattolica (Catholic Action) at the age of 12 and kept its badge on his lapel until his death.

 Scalfaro studied law at Milan's Università Cattolica and graduated on 30 July 1941.
 On 21 October 1942, he entered the magistrature.
 In 1945, after the end of World War II, he became a public prosecuting attorney, and to date, he is the last Italian attorney to have obtained a death sentence: in July of that year, along with two others, he was a public prosecutor in the trial against former Novara prefect Enrico Vezzalini and servicemen Arturo Missiato, Domenico Ricci, Salvatore Santoro, Giovanni Zeno and Raffaele Infante, accused of "collaborating with the German invaders".
 After a three-day-long debate, all six were condemned to death.
 The death sentences were carried out on 23 September 1945.
 Later on, he obtained one more death sentence, but the accused was pardoned before the execution could take place.
 In 1946, he was elected to the Constituent Assembly and later in 1948, he became a deputy representing the district of Turin.
 He was re-elected ten times in a row until 1992.
 Within the Democrazia Cristiana party, he was associated with its right wing.

 On 25 May 1992, he was elected as President of the Italian Republic, after a two-week stalemate of unsuccessful attempts to reach agreement.
 The killing of anti-Mafia magistrate Giovanni Falcone prompted his election.
 His mandate ended in May 1999, and he automatically became a lifetime member of the Senate.